 Space weather explorers week

 The Sun is over a million times bigger than the Earth!
 But it is so far from our planet that it looks small in the sky.
-Even at that great distance, the Sun influences us in many ways.
+Even at that great distance, the Sun influences us in myriad ways.
 Space Weather Explorers Week is a collection of lessons and activities about the Sun-Earth connection.
 Several times each year you can interact live with NASA scientists and ask them your questions.
-Our next live week will be April 1 – 5, 2024 and the theme is “Solar Eclipse,” reflecting the monthly themes of NASA’s Heliophysics Big Year.
-Mark your calendars to join us!
+Our next 2024 live week will be announced here — check back soon!

 Lessons